-For the first 3 weeks of the module the students will be given lectures on contemporary topics within business and management.
-In week 4 the requirements of a literature review will be outlined and students will need to discuss and refine a research topic with the help of the module tutor.
-The rest of the module will consist of tutorial work with students regularly presenting on their findings to date and their progress with their research.
-Assessment is via a literature review on a contemporary issue in business (100%)
+In the beginning of the term, the students will be given lectures on contemporary topics within business and management.
+Then the requirements for writing a report will be outlined and students will need to discuss and refine a research topic with the help of the module tutor.
+The rest of the module includes individual student work, under the tutor’s supervision, with students regularly presenting on their findings to date and their progress with their research.
+Assessment is via a report that includes an elaborate literature review on a contemporary issue in business and/or management (100%).

 Teaching and Learning Work Loads